HOW TO USE WATER FLOSSERS

 What Is a Water Flosser?

 A water flosser is an oral irrigation device that directs a stream of water between your teeth and gums, removing food debris, plaque and bacteria.
 Combined with daily flossing, an oral irrigator enhances your daily oral routine.
 Plus, it’s a gentle yet effective way to clean crowns, braces, bridges, and dental implants.
+Learn how to use water flosser with braces.

 How to Use a Water Flosser